University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 [![Variant calling workflow](https://sbc.shef.ac.uk/wrangling-genomics/img/variant_calling_workflow.png)](https://sbc.shef.ac.uk/wrangling-genomics/04-variant_calling/index.html)

-As a reminder, we are aligning reads from three Iberian individuals to a small section of human Chromosome 2 to determine the genotype of these individuals at the site of the SNP rs4988235 which predicts lactose tolerance.
 ## **Overview of today**
 A very common approach in bioinformatics is to sequence the genome of an organism (or many organisms) and compare the reads with an existing reference genome.
 A reference genome is an accepted representation of an organisms genome that is used by all researchers looking at that particular organism.